batttuh/Flutter-Internship-Doc/README.md

 - ListView.builder has itemBuilder and it returns widget this prop makes recurrent widgets
 - ListView.separated has separatorBuilder
 - we can define the itemCount
+<h2>Navigator</h2>

+- Navigator.of(context).push(MaterialPageRoute(builder:(context){return page})) : push method
+- fullscreenDialog: screen coming from bottom
+- settings: we can transfer the data
+- Navigator.of(context).pop()
+- if we want to take data which is coming from settings we need to take in didChangeDependencies using ModelRoute.of(context).settings.arguments
+<h2>Tabbar</h2>

+- Firstly we need to use DefaultTabController
+- In the body TabBarView, DefaultTabController's child is Scaffold
+- In the appBar we can control widget using, bottom: TabBar(tabs: ...)
+- In the bottom, bottomNavigationBar:BottomAppBar(child: TabBar(tabs:...))
+- In the BottomAppBar we can use notchMargin and shape: CircularNotchedRectangle()
+- For using tabController we need to use TickerProviderStateMixin and in the vsync we need to define this
+- we can define tabBarTheme